 Built-in / mic options

 Since personally having many options to works with, some of which are quite expensive, I didn’t expect much from the built-in.
 Also being a mic reviewer I’m usually a bit sceptic whenever the price seems too attractive like in this case with Rode Wireles GO II.
 However, I was pleasantly surprised as it produced very little noise on it’s own.
 Sure enough, the built-in here isn’t better than any $50 mic: despite the claimed smooth frequency response you can hear some colour and other imperfections.
 Yet, because of low self-noise you can easily make quality YouTube videos using it.
-Let’s hear some samples:
+Let’s hear some samples (keep in mind mpeg compression has been used):

 I believe it’s pretty decent for starters.
 Once again, there may be a some sibilance, a little distortion and a lack in transparent, extended response but it can get the job done.
 What’s awkward however is the placement.
 Even though the transmitter is quite small, it still stands out and weighs your shirt down.
 Therefore it is much better to just buy some cheap $50 plug-in mic even if that doesn’t provide any improvement in sound quality.
 If you want to improve the sound though, aiming for professional audio, just get yourself a quality lavalier.
 For instance you could use Sennheiser MKE 2, available on Amazon – it has a compatible connector.